abmajum/terraform_aws_sso_user_group/README.md

     }
 ]
 ```
-- For adding a user in Multiple Groups
+- For adding a user in Multiple Groups edit `terraform/user_in_group.auto.tfvars`
 ```agsl
 user_in_group = [
   {